-- 7.10 The proposed building is contemporary in terms of design, with the upper floors being recessed to the front and sides.
-These set-backs and the parapet being achieved by a low run of railings to the front is considered to help 'break up' the appearance of the building.
-Those parts of the building that are slightly set back from the main elevation also help to reduce the apparent scale of the building. - 7.11 Policy EN1 of the Core Strategy and Policies Development Plan Document 2009 requires a high standard in the design and layout of new development.
+- 7.13 One of the reasons for refusal on the previous scheme related to impact on the street scene and stated that the "top floor element of the proposed development would result in a scheme which fails to respect and make a positive contribution to the street scene and character of the surrounding area, contrary to policy EN1 a) of the Spelthorne Borough Core Strategy and Policies DPD 2009." - 7.14 The amended scheme has addressed the reason for refusal by completely removing the top floor element (fifth floor) which was contained in the refused scheme.
+The proposed building is contemporary in terms of design, with the upper floor being recessed to the front and side.
+These set-backs are considered to help 'break up' the appearance of the building.
+The proposed development will be finished in a render "warm stone" colour with bronze glazing frames to the windows and grey metallic metal for the guardings.
+This will respect the character and appearance of the locality, will be complementary to the adjoining buildings and would not have any adverse impacts upon the character and appearance of the Conservation Area.
+The final details of the materials can be reserved for approval by adding a planning condition.
+Provident House, to the north, has similar rendering and is a modern building, while the listed building fronting Clarence Street is painted white.
+The removal of the fifth storey and those parts of the building that are slightly set back from the main elevation also help to reduce the apparent scale of the building. - 7.15 Policy EN1 of the Core Strategy and Policies Development Plan Document 2009 requires a high standard in the design and layout of new development.
 It states that new development should 'create buildings... that respect and make a positive contribution to the street scene and the character of the area in which they are situated, paying due regard to the scale, height, proportions, building lines, layout, materials and other characteristics of adjoining buildings and land'.
-The area is mixed in terms of the scale and height of buildings, although it should be noted that there are a number of town centre developments that are proposed or under construction that are significantly higher than the 5 storeys proposed on this site.
-Provident House, next door is 4 storeys in height and therefore this proposal would not appear out of character within the street scene to the north.
-To the south a single storey rear projection to a two storey listed building, although this buildings appears three storey in height terms due to its distinct design. - 7.12 In Heritage terms, Policy EN6 of the CS&P DPD, requires that proposals preserve and enhance the character and appearance of the Area.
-Policy EN5(f) also requires that development proposals for any sites affecting the setting of a listed building should pay special regard to the need to preserve its setting.
+The area is mixed in terms of the scale and height of buildings, although it should be noted that there are a number of town centre developments that are proposed or under construction that are significantly higher than the 4 storeys proposed on this site.
+Provident House, next door is also 4 storeys in height and therefore this proposal would not appear out of character within the street scene to the north.
+To the south a single storey rear projection to a two storey listed building, although this buildings appears three storey in height terms due to its distinct design.

+- 7.16 In Heritage terms, Policy EN6 of the CS&P DPD, requires that proposals preserve and enhance the character and appearance of the Conservation Area.
+Policy EN5 (f) also requires that development proposals for any sites affecting the setting of a listed building should pay special regard to the need to preserve its setting.
+These obligations are contained within the Planning (Listed Buildings and Conservation Areas) Act 1990.
 While there is a listed building to the south, there are a number of other modern styles of buildings in the vicinity.
-The Councils Heritage Advisor has not raised any concerns.
-He commented that:
+The Councils Heritage Advisor considers the scheme to be acceptable both in terms of the conservation area and the adjacent listed building. - 7.17 Therefore, overall, the design and appearance of the scheme is considered acceptable.
+It would also not impact upon the setting of the adjoining listed building and would preserve and enhance the character and appearance of the Conservation Area.